faenrandir/a_careful_examination/communications/response-to-BoM-evidence-Guckenberger.md

+---
+title: "Response to evidence in support of the Book of Mormon"
+permalink: /response-to-evidence-in-support-of-bom/
+doctype: response
+layout: page
+---

 A response to [this post](https://www.reddit.com/r/MormonDoctrine/comments/8n5noq/evidence_book_of_mormon/) on /r/MormonDoctrine which points to the article [Evidence in Support of the Book of Mormon](https://hubpages.com/religion-philosophy/Evidence-in-Support-of-the-Book-of-Mormon).